vvpetkov/Complete-Intro-to-Web-Development-v2/README.md

 * * Height = 200 / Is everting will be 200? / well  it depends :)

   * ```css
-    /* For all site all box sizing will be predictable */
+    For all site all box sizing will be predictable
     * {
         box-sizing: border-box;
     }
-  /* use only for this wild card selector */
+  use only for this 'wild card selector' for evry site
     ```

 *